Omnigraph

 1 - Branch isolationBranch-per-action, merge without reviewDevelopment, trusted agents

-2 - Automated gatesValidation queries before mergeProduction with known quality rules
+2 - Automated gatesValidation queries before mergeAny setting with known quality rules

-3 - Human reviewHuman approves branch diffs before mergeSensitive domains, regulated industries
+3 - Human reviewHuman approves branch snapshots and validation reads before mergeChanges that need explicit sign-off

 Start at the lowest level that meets your needs.
 You can increase governance later without changing your schema or queries.